Chelsea, Massachusetts: History

+Prehistory

+The area of Chelsea was first called Winnisimmet, possibly meaning "swamp hill", by the Naumkeag tribe which had lived there for thousands of years.

+17th and 18th centuries

-The area of Chelsea was first called Winnisimmet possibly meaning "good spring nearby" or "swamp hill" by the Naumkeag tribe, who lived there for thousands of years prior to European colonization in the 1600s.
-Samuel Maverick became the first European to settle permanently in Winnisimmet in 1624 and his palisaded trading post is considered the first permanent settlement by Boston Harbor.
+Samuel Maverick became the first European to settle permanently in Winnisimmet in 1624.
+His palisaded trading post is considered the first permanent settlement by Boston Harbor.
 In 1635, Maverick sold all of Winnisimmet, except for his house and farm, to Richard Bellingham.
-The community remained part of Boston until it was set off and incorporated in 1739, when it was named after Chelsea, a neighborhood in London, England.
+The community remained part of Boston until it was incorporated in 1739.
+It was named after Chelsea, a neighborhood in London, England.

-In 1775, the Battle of Chelsea Creek was fought in the area, the second battle of the Revolution, at which American forces made one of their first captures of a British ship.
+In 1775, the Battle of Chelsea Creek was fought in the area, the second battle of the American Revolution.
+During the battle, American forces made one of their first captures of a British ship.
 Part of George Washington's army was stationed in Chelsea during the Siege of Boston.

+19th century

-On February 22, 1841, part of Chelsea was annexed by Saugus, Massachusetts.
+On February 22, 1841, part of Chelsea was annexed by Saugus.
 On March 19, 1846, North Chelsea, which consists of present-day Revere and Winthrop, was established as a separate town.
 Reincorporated as a city in 1857, Chelsea developed as an industrial center and by mid-century had become a powerhouse in wooden sailing ship construction.
-As the century wore on, steam power began to overtake the age of the sail and industry in the town began to shift toward manufacturing.
+As the century wore on, steam power began to overtake the age of the sail, and industry in the town began to shift toward manufacturing.
 Factories making rubber and elastic goods, boots and shoes, stoves, and adhesives began to appear along the banks of Boston Harbor.
-It became home to the Chelsea Naval Hospital designed by Alexander Parris and home for soldiers.
+It became home to the Chelsea Naval Hospital designed by Alexander Parris in 1836.

-According to local historical records, Nathan Morse, the first Jewish resident of Chelsea, arrived in 1864, and by 1890 there were only 82 Jews living in the city.
+According to local historical records, Nathan Morse, the first Jewish resident of Chelsea, arrived in 1864, and by 1890, only 82 Jews were living in the city.
 However, Chelsea was a major destination for the "great wave" of Russian and Eastern European immigrants, especially Russian Jews, who came to the United States after 1890.
-By 1910 the number of Jews had grown to 11,225, nearly one third of the entire population of the city.
-In the 1930s there were about 20,000 Jewish residents in Chelsea out of a total population of almost 46,000.
-Given the area of the city, Chelsea may well have had the most Jewish residents per square mile of any city outside of New York City.
+By 1910, the number of Jews had grown to 11,225, nearly one-third of the entire population of the city.
+In the 1930s, there were about 20,000 Jewish residents out of a total population of almost 46,000 in Chelsea.
+Given the area of the city, Chelsea may have had the most Jewish residents per square mile of any city in the United States outside of New York City.